 • Use the lower heat settings to use less energy.

-• If your dryer has a cool-down cycle, use it!
+• If your dryer has a cool-down cycle, use it.

-Saving on Heating and Cooling Costs
+1. Save on Heating and Cooling Costs

 You might be able to save about 1% of your energy costs for each degree that you adjust for an eight-hour period, and the Department of Energy recommends that you adjust your thermostat by seven to ten degrees (up in summer, down in winter) for an eight-hour period each day to annualize savings of as much as 10%.